 Andra joined Watsi on April 15th, 2013.
-Five years ago, Andra became the 553rd member to automatically support a new Watsi patient every month.
-Since then, 5,403 more people have become monthly donors!
-Andra's most recent donation traveled 8,800 miles to support Havireak, a young man with disabilities from Cambodia, to fund treatment for a skin infection.
+Seven years ago, Andra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andra's most recent donation traveled 8,200 miles to support Vangilista, a farmer from Uganda, for a hysterectomy.